 Falling foul of anti-gay laws

 But Thomas’s quiet homosexuality soon got him into severe trouble.
-By 1946 there was a significant, very discrete, gay community in Leicester, including prominent people in public life and the arts.
+By 1946 there was a significant, very discreet, gay community in Leicester, including prominent people in public life and the arts.
 Most of the time, gay men were ignored by the police, but at times “cottaging” – anonymous sex between two men – could be severely punished.
 In an interview with the LGBT Oral History Project, Boylan recalled that Thomas and another man were arrested for allegedly looking at each other in a local public lavatory.

 Thomas was ill-advised by his lawyers to plead guilty to “corrupting a young man”.
 But he was given a glowing character reference by Kenneth Clark, director of the National Gallery, who had expected Thomas to succeed him.
 But it was to no avail.
 Thomas was subjected to a tirade from the bench and thrown into a cell for four days.
 He was not actually convicted of any offence, though he was “bound over” – a punishment similar to an antisocial behaviour order today – to keep the peace for 12 months.
 But he lost his job.